Welcome to EV Equity University! This is a library of informative educational content about all things EV.

 Battery Electric (BEV)

 Has no gas engine and instead has a large electric battery that powers the electric motors.
+They produce zero tailpipe emissions.
 BEVs are charged by plugging into a level 1, 2, or 3 charger.
-Most new BEVs have a range of 200-300 miles, though some can travel up to 600 miles on a single charge.
+Most new BEVs have a range of 200-300 miles.

 Charging Connectors